Child Sex Abuse Case Defense in Texas

 If a child makes an accusation of inappropriate sexual contact with an adult, that adult needs to immediately hire a criminal defense attorney with extensive experience handling these kinds of cases.
 One false step by the accused in the initial stages of the case could be disastrous for the defendant.

-An innocent person falsely accuses may simply not know why they child is making the accusation and needs a skilled criminal defense lawyer in Texas to examine all the evidence and conduct an investigation before deciding on how the case should be defended.
+An innocent person falsely accused may simply not know why the child is making the accusation and needs a skilled criminal defense lawyer in Texas to examine all the evidence and conduct an investigation before deciding on how the case should be defended.

 Usually, the defendant in these cases learns of the accusation before being formally charged or indicted by a grand jury.
 During this period of time the defense generally does not have the ability to examine the State’s evidence or watch the video-recorded interview of the child made at the Child Advocacy Center.
 In other words, a good defense attorney, having little access to the State’s evidence may be hesitant to commit to a specific defense in the in the pre-indictment stage of the case.